-Pipeline Materials and Failure Modes Training Pathway - Learn Online with ROSEN's Competence Club Deepen your understanding of pipeline materials and integrity with ROSEN’s expertly developed Pipeline Materials E-Learn Pathway—a flexible, self-paced online training program tailored for engineers, operators, and technical professionals.
-This awareness-level series explores the properties and performance of pipeline materials, including steel grades, coatings, and welds, while addressing critical topics such as failure modes, degradation mechanisms, and material-related defects.
-Developed by industry experts and delivered through engaging multimedia content including videos, presentations, and interactive modules, this pathway equips learners with the foundational knowledge needed to identify, assess, and mitigate risks associated with material selection, aging infrastructure, and operational stressors.
-What’s included in the pipeline materials e-learn pathway: Awareness-level e-learns introducing core pipeline integrity concepts, with 24/7 access Content featuring videos, presentations, and micro-courses Aligned with industry standards and best practices Which courses are included in the pipeline materials e-learn pathway?
-Progress through three expertly crafted modules, each building on the last to deepen your understanding of pipeline materials: Introduction to Pipeline Materials CS013A (60 minutes): By the end of this e-learn, you will be aware of pipeline materials' properties and selection, and the composition and mechanical properties of carbon steel and corrosion resistant pipeline materials, welds, connectors, flexible pipelines, and non-metallic pipeline materials.
-Introduction to Failure Modes and Mechanisms CS042A (90 minutes): By the end of this e-learn, you will be able to understand failure modes, such as collapse, buckling etc, and failure mechanics, such as corrosion, fatigue etc. Introduction to Pipeline Defects CS048A (60 minutes): By the end of this e-learn, you will be aware of the different types of defects that can appear in pipelines, their causes, and the threats they pose to the pipeline.
-Learning outcomes: According to the Competence Standards Manual for Pipeline Integrity Management, completing your training will enable you to interpret and evaluate the knowledge.
+Build introductory pipeline integrity skills with ROSEN’s Competence Club Our Pipeline Integrity E-Learn Bundle offers a streamlined, flexible way to gain awareness-level knowledge of essential pipeline integrity topics.
+Developed by industry experts, this online training series includes five self-paced e-learning courses designed for operators, engineers, and technical professionals.
+What’s included in the pipeline integrity e-learn bundle: Awareness-level e-learns introducing core pipeline integrity concepts, with 24/7 access Content featuring videos, presentations, and micro-courses Aligned with industry standards and best practices Which courses are included in the pipeline integrity e-learn pathway?
+Gain access to over 13 hours of expert-led content across five introductory courses: Introduction to Pipeline Integrity Management CS014A (90 minutes) Introduction to Crack Management CS050A (2 hours) Introduction to Fracture Mechanics CS032A (210 minutes) Introduction to Pipeline Defect Assessment CS020A (5 Hours) Introduction to Pipeline Repair CS012A (60 minutes) Learning outcomes: According to the Competence Standards Manual for Pipeline Integrity Management, completing your training will enable you to interpret and evaluate the knowledge.
 You will also be able to communicate and present coherent arguments about the subject matter.
-Key benefits of online pipeline materials training: Scalable: Suitable for individuals or entire teams Time-efficient: Learn at your own pace with minimal environmental impact Performance-enhancing: Close skills gaps and improve productivity Flexible: Refresh your knowledge anytime, anywhere Recognized: Earn e-badges to validate your learning achievements Who should enroll?
-This pipeline risk e-learn pathway is ideal for entry-level engineers (0–2 years of experience), professionals aiming to deepen their understanding of pipeline integrity, and teams seeking to standardize awareness-level knowledge across departments.
+Key benefits of online pipeline integrity training: Scalable: Suitable for individuals or entire teams Time-efficient: Learn at your own pace with minimal environmental impact Performance-enhancing: Close skills gaps and improve productivity Flexible: Refresh your knowledge anytime, anywhere Recognized: Earn e-badges to validate your learning achievements Who should enroll?
+This pipeline integrity e-learn training pathway is ideal for entry-level engineers (0–2 years of experience), professionals aiming to deepen their understanding of pipeline integrity, and teams seeking to standardize awareness-level knowledge across departments.
 Read more

 Build Your Pipeline Risk Expertise with ROSEN’s Competence Club Kickstart your career in pipeline engineering with our expertly designed e-learn training pathway.
 The Pipeline Risk E-Learn Pathway offers a flexible, self-paced learning experience tailored for engineers, operators, and technical professionals seeking foundational knowledge in pipeline risk.
 Developed by industry experts, this awareness-level training series covers essential pipeline risk concepts through engaging multimedia content, accessible anytime, anywhere.
 What’s included in the pipeline risk e-learn pathway: Awareness-level e-learns introducing core pipeline integrity concepts, with 24/7 access Content featuring videos, presentations, and micro-courses Aligned with industry standards and best practices Which courses are included in the pipeline risk e-learn pathway?
 Progress through six expertly crafted modules, each building on the last to deepen your understanding of pipeline risk: Introduction to Probability of Failure Analysis CS044A (60 minutes): By the end of the e-learn, you will be aware of the various pipeline hazards which may lead to loss of containment and assessing the probability of failure, from qualitative and quantitative analysis.
 Introduction to Failure Analysis CS033A (6 hours): By the end of this course, you will be aware of failure analysis, including metallurgy, fractography, mechanical properties, and stress analysis involved in failure investigation.
 Introduction to Consequence Analysis CS045A (60 minutes): By the end of this e-learn, you will be aware of the various consequences of pipeline failure scenarios, including the impact on people, the environment, infrastructure, and the business itself.
 Introduction to Pipeline Risk Management CS009A (60 minutes): By the end of this e-learn, you will be aware of risk management methods and standards.
 Introduction to Risk Analysis Tools and Techniques CS043A (45 minutes): By the end of this e-learn, you will be aware of the role of risk analysis in risk management and the tools and techniques commonly used to conduct a pipeline risk analysis.
 Introduction to Risk Analysis and Assessment (45 minutes): By the end of the e-learn, you will be able to understand and describe the key concepts relating to risk analysis, risk assessment, high uncertainty and the 'precautionary principle', rare events and reliance on experience/historical data.
 Learning outcomes: According to the Competence Standards Manual for Pipeline Integrity Management, completing your training will enable you to interpret and evaluate the knowledge.
 You will also be able to communicate and present coherent arguments about the subject matter.
 Key benefits of online pipeline risk training: Scalable: Suitable for individuals or entire teams Time-efficient: Learn at your own pace with minimal environmental impact Performance-enhancing: Close skills gaps and improve productivity Flexible: Refresh your knowledge anytime, anywhere Recognized: Earn e-badges to validate your learning achievements Who should enroll?
 This pipeline risk e-learn pathway is ideal for entry-level engineers (0–2 years of experience), professionals aiming to deepen their understanding of pipeline integrity, and teams seeking to standardize awareness-level knowledge across departments.
 Read more